+In our Academy:

-In our Academy the Online Safety Lead maintains documentation to support the monitoring process and actions as required.
+The Online Safety Lead maintains documentation to support the monitoring process and actions as required.
 Staff have been made aware during in-house training of the dangers of online activity by terrorist and extremist groups and know how to report any concerns to the Online Safety Lead and DSL.
+They are able to identify incidents by keeping up to date with relevant training and key online issues.
 Updates are shared with staff as necessary including the changes in online gaming and videos being targeted towards school age children.
+In out Academy we intervene by speaking to the relevant people, which maybe pupils, parents and staff and external professionals.
+In our academy we escalate incidents by taking them to the DSL or police where necessary.